mikegratton/slog/README.md

 ```cpp
 int COOL = (slog::NOTE + slog::WARN)/2;
 ```
 Note that higher numbers are treated as less severe.
-In addition, negative severity is considered "FATL" by Slog, triggering the draining of all log queues and a call to `abort()` to stop the program.
+In addition, negative severity is considered "FATL" by Slog.
+FATL messages trigger calling `abort()` and the abort signal handler draining of all log queues.

 Slog filters messages based on a severity threshold per channel and per tag (see below).
 For example, if the threshold is set to NOTE, the code